strefethen/vmware-sdk-rest-mock/README.md

 ## Playback of the SDK Sample using captured API calls

+Included is a shell script to run all of the tests using Wiremock.
+The script makes the following assumptions:

+* The wiremock.jar file is located in ~/Downloads/wiremock/wiremock-standalone-2.5.0.jar
+* This git repostory is located at ~/github/vmware-sdk-rest-mock.

+    $ ./runtests.sh

+The shell script enumerates the scripts from package.json, launches wiremock pointing to the correct mappings, executes the node script and shutsdown wiremock for the next iteration.

 1. Restart wiremock server as follows:

         java -jar wiremock-standalone-2.5.0.jar --https-port=8082 --verbose --root-dir ~/REST/<sample_name>